egonw/commons-dws-public/vault/open-notebook.commons.rouchene.2023.10.11.md

 ### Ecoplate
-According to Rima et al., the EcoPlates™ test, especially when applied to soil, can be challenging to replicate and standardize due to the lack of detailed procedures and protocols.
+According to So et al., the EcoPlates™ test, especially when applied to soil, can be challenging to replicate and standardize due to the lack of detailed procedures and protocols.
 The main issues with this technique primarily concern soil preparation, bacterial inoculum densities, and the correct definition of the reference value (blank) when calculating diversity indices.
 Based on our previous research in agricultural soils, we propose a standardized and precise step-by-step method for assessing the functional diversity of a soil bacterial community using Biolog® EcoPlates (https://www.mdpi.com/2076-3417/9/19/4035).

+We prepared 1:100 dilutions from 10 g subsamples, inoculated the EcoPlate with these diluted subsamples, incubated the plates at in situ temperature, and made measurements on Days 0, 1, 3, 5, 7, 10, and 14.
+The first step was to inoculate samples into an EcoPlate, either as aqueous samples or after suspension.
+The utilization of each carbon source during incubation was coupled to the conversion of triphenyl tetrazolium chloride to triphenyl formazan (TPF), so that carbon utilization could be quantified by the color density of TPF in each well using the optical density at 590 nm with a microplate reader (iMark; Bio-Rad Laboratories).
+Detailed information on EcoPlate, including the 31 carbon substrates, is available at https://www.biolog.com/wp-content/uploads/2020/05/00A-012-rD-EcoPlate-IFU.pdf (last accessed on November 9, 2021).
+[Correction added on 3 March 2022, after first online publication: information about the microplate reader was amended in the preceding paragraph]

+Due to its small volume (100 μl/well), the community size can be less than 10,000 individuals/well, which is a nonnegligible source of stochasticity in the initial species composition among the 96 wells in a plate.
+This could result in variation in color density among identical substrates within a plate (Zhou et al., 2013).
+To reduce the stochastic effect, three repeated sets of 31 different response wells were conducted for each plot (https://esj-journals.onlinelibrary.wiley.com/doi/full/10.1111/1440-1703.12293).